7 Ways to Lower Your Xfinity Bill: Save Cash on Cable Wi-Fi

 “Own your own modem, but only if you are capable of doing most of your own technical support,” counsels Scott King Walker, a former Xfinity customer in Virginia.
 “Over the long run, this will save you substantially over the cost of leasing, and it will get you access to much better equipment.”

 Xfinity provides its customers with a device called a gateway (which combines a modem and router) to get internet flowing through the home.
-This equipment costs a monthly rental fee, ranging from $15 to $25 per month.
-Within a year the price can add up to exceed the cost of a normal modem and router that you can buy yourself.
+This equipment costs a monthly rental fee of $15 per month.
+Within a year, the price can add up to exceed the cost of a normal modem and router that you can buy yourself.
 Why keep paying a rental fee when you can buy the thing yourself?

 On top of saving you money, having your own equipment also means you can have more options when it comes to speed capabilities, parental controls, safety features, and more.